 Taking advantage of FedEx insurance is easy.
 When you drop off the package to be packed and shipped, simply fill out the value section of the shipping form.
 If the package includes items worth less than $100, don’t worry about purchasing additional insurance; coverage is already provided.

 Additionally, you can pack your own item and have it picked up at your location, which is ideal for businesses shipping large numbers of packages.
 Ensure that you follow FedEx packing requirements, which is important if you file a damage claim.
 Packages that exceed $100 in value require a declared value.
-And all you need to do is state the value, knowing that you’ll need to have documentation if a claim is required.
+All you need to do is state the value, knowing that you’ll need to have documentation if a claim is required.

 Packing Details and Considerations